QuaNode/logging-behaviour/README.md

 # logging-behaviour
-Built-in logging behaviour used in BackendJS
+Logging behaviour to be used in BeamJS applications